AntonTymczenko/fullstack-webpack/README.md

 JWT_SECRET="supersecret"
 ```

-To run development mode you'll need MongoDB server running on your machine.
+To run in development mode you'll need MongoDB server running on your machine.
 First of all - `npm install`.
 Then execute `npm run seed`.
 After that `npm run dev`.
 And you're ready to go.